Smile-SA/redmine_datetime_custom_field/README.md

 This plugin adds DateTime Type to standard custom fields.

+* This is a fork of Nanego's plugin : https://github.com/nanego/redmine_datetime_custom_field
+* No Database migration, keep user Timezone when displaying DateTime

 No tests have been implemented so far

 Thanks to XDSoft for JS DateTime Picker :